-The Park is filled with photographic hotspots featuring some of the most recognizable and spectacular landscapes in the United States.
-Jagged mountain peaks soar into the skies, the classic S shaped Snake River curves through rugged lands, and historic barns sit in the valleys around the Tetons.
+The title of this post is 5 photographic hotspots in the Tetons but 5 hotspots barely scratch the surface of what is available to photographers in the Tetons.
+Within the Grand Tetons are some of the most recognizable and spectacular landscapes in the United States.
+For here lie jagged mountain peaks that soar into the skies, a Snake River that meanders through rugged lands, wildlife everywhere, and historic barns in beautiful valleys.

 Grand Teton Photographic Hotspot Guide

-There are countless blogs and books already published on photographing Grand Teton National Park.
-Yet, in-spite of all these publications, there is a void of meaningful information for first time visitors/photographers.
-Besides most do not provide in-depth information about when and how to photograph those locations.
+Yes, I know there are countless blogs and books already published on photographing Grand Teton National Park.
+However, in spite of all these publications, there is a void of meaningful information targeted at first-time visiting photographers.
+Also, most existing free publications do not provide the in-depth photo tips found below.

-Do you want to be at the right location, at the right time, with the right gear?
+Photographers do you want to be at the best locations, at the right time, with the right gear?
 If so, keep reading.

 1. Oxbow Bend

-Oxbow Bend, located in the northern section of the park, is without a doubt the most photographed location in the park with good reason.
-Not only is this a prime spot for both sunrise and sunset photography, it is also a great place to see bears, moose and other wildlife.
-Be warned, even at sunrise, this place is busy.
-But who does not love mountains reflected in water surrounded by pretty trees and hopefully wildlife?
+Oxbow Bend is without a doubt the most photographed location in the park and with good reason.
+It provides beautiful views of Mt.
+Moran and the surrounding Teton Mountains with a river in the foreground.
+Not only is Oxbow Bend a prime landscape spot for both sunrise and sunset photography, but it is also a great place to photograph bears, moose, and other wildlife.
+Be warned, this place is busy.

-The Oxbow Bend pull off is located on Highway 89 about a mile east of Jackson Lake Lodge where the river makes a sharp bend (oxbow).
+The Oxbow Bend pull off is located on Highway 89 about a mile east of Jackson Lake Lodge where the Snake River makes a sharp bend (oxbow).

 Morning at Oxbow-Classic Photo Location